Sneakycloud/Priority-calculator/README.md

 What it does
 -----------
-The priority calculator is a calculator with a GUI which supports the order of operations.
+The priority calculator is a calculator with a GUI which supports the order of operations and implements a variety of operations like sin,log and max.

 Requirements
 -----------